maianhdang/EPI853B/HW3.md

 ###Homework 3
 (due Monday 9/26/2016, submit va e-mail to gustavoc@msu.edu )

 1. Write a function that implements a backfitting algorithm for OLS.
-Name your function `LS.backfit`, your function must: have, 'y' and 'X' arguments for the response and incidence matrix, and options for tolerance for convergengence (`tol`) and for adding an intercept (`int`).
+Name your function `LS.backfit`, your function must: have, `y` and `X` arguments for the response and incidence matrix, and options for tolerance for convergengence (`tol`) and for adding an intercept (`int`).
 To get full credit your function must pass all the tests listed below.